codurance/site/src/_posts/2019-05-25-private-jenkins-shared-libraries.md

 A drawback of doing so will make it hard to tell what commands are used to build a project with just looking at the Jenkinsfile.

 2. Abstract everything but the commands.
 This is useful when your company does not have a single convention to build similar projects.
-If you have lot’s of legacy projects then using this strategy will probably save you some headaches.
+If you have lot's of legacy projects then using this strategy will probably save you some headaches.

 This example is using strategy #2: